ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/Iguazio_Nuclio.md

 ---
 name: Nuclio
-category: DevOps
+category: AI/ML
-description: Nuclio by Iguazio is a high-performance serverless framework for data science tasks.
-It allows developers to deploy data-focused functions quickly, automating workflows from development to production.
+description: Nuclio by Iguazio is a high-performance serverless framework for real-time data and machine learning workloads.
+It enables developers to deploy inference functions with sub-second latency, making it ideal for integrating into AI pipelines and production-grade model serving.
 download_url: https://github.com/nuclio/nuclio/releases
 works_on_arm: true
 supported_minimum_version: